Abisheik2205/guvi-task/README.md

 7. **Open the app**

-   Navigate to `http://localhost:8000/register.html` to create an account, then log in and manage your profile.
+   For local development, navigate to `http://localhost:8000/register.html` to create an account, then log in and manage your profile.

 ## Project Structure